 The study will help you to faithfully defend biblical truth in an ever-changing world and you will also gain tools to help Christians around you to evangelise in their everyday lives.
 While studying with like-minded students in various areas of practice, you will integrate biblical study with cutting-edge issues in evangelism today.

 The Bible and Preaching Biblical preaching has come under attack in recent years.
 Some consider it outdated, outmoded, irrelevant - a relic of yesteryear.
 Others have diluted its substance to such an extent that it becomes little more than a sequence of entertaining stories, loosely woven around a Bible verse or passage.
-Christians are searching for answers, seeking reassurance, needing to hear the lifechanging truths of God's Word.
+Christians are searching for answers, seeking reassurance, needing to hear the life-changing truths of God's Word.
 Sound biblical preaching has never been more needed.
 However, the world is no longer as it was.
 Change has come, bringing with it paradigm shifts, cultural revolution and technological innovation.
 This sets the stage, not for a return to the golden age of preaching of former generations, but for fresh approaches to faithful biblical preaching, relevant for the 21st century.
 You will explore preaching in the light of contemporary theories and current homiletical forms.
 We will be especially concerned with how the Bible functions, and is used, in preaching.
 Paths of Study

-"After I finished my BA in Foreign Philology in Russia, I started looking for opportunities to continue my education in terms of improving as a professional, but also growing as a minister.
-When I got this amazing chance to study at Moorlands College, I realised that it's exactly what I was dreaming of.
-Getting and sharing experience with other missionaries, exploring new horizons of linguistics and culture science - this is exactly what I was looking for."
-Liliia, MA in Language, Community and Development MA Language, Community and Development Our MA in Language, Community and Development is provided as part of our School of Language and Scripture.
+46 moorlands.ac.uk

+MA Language, Community and Development

+Our MA in Language, Community and Development is provided as part of our School of Language and Scripture.

 The programme will provide essential tools in community-based language development, including linguistics, literacy and Scripture engagement and will equip you for service amongst communities across the world.

 This MA has three stages: Postgraduate Certificate; Postgraduate Diploma; and dissertation.
 In order to get the most from the programme, we recommend you initially register for the Postgraduate Certificate then work in a professional internship, exploring language and development issues within a new community and culture, before returning to reflect on your experiences as you complete the Masters programme.
-However, if, for example, you have already had substantial experience working in a cross-cultural context, you can choose to register for the full MA.
+However, for example, if you have already had substantial experience working in a cross-cultural context, you can choose to register for the full MA.

 The Postgraduate Certificate runs from September to February; the Postgraduate Diploma runs from February to July.
 If you follow the recommended pathway, you will have a further two years for completion of the dissertation.

+Programme duration

+Maximum 4 years for taught modules and dissertation

+Location and mode of study

+Moorlands College Campus

+Awarding body

-Programme duration Maximum 4 years for taught modules and dissertation Location and mode of study Moorlands College Campus Awarding body Students who successfully complete the programme will receive a Master's degree from the University of Gloucestershire and it is run in partnership with SIL and Wycliffe Bible Translators.
+Students who successfully complete the programme will receive a Master's degree from the University of Gloucestershire and it is run in partnership with SIL and Wycliffe Bible Translators.

+Wyc iffe Bible Translator:

 Your choice of professional pathway will influence which core modules you choose and your dissertation topic.
-MA Language, Community and Development